Anzywiz/sreality-scraper/README.md

 ```

 When prompted, enter the number corresponding to the property type you want to scrape.
+The scraped data would be in the *data* directory

 *(Refer to the image below for guidance on selecting property types.)*